mkobar/smb-social-app/README.md

 ### Live Demos
 Apple *iPhone* and any *Android* smartphones can run the app from the **Ionic View app**, using the preview code: **ba453561**

-Live web app version can be found here:  [http://capricious-stream.surge.sh](http://capricious-stream.surge.sh)
+Live web app version can be found here:  http://capricious-stream.surge.sh

+The GitHub repository for the web app is here: https://github.com/mkobar/snb-social-web

 Currently the building is hard-coded to the **Stamford Innovation Center** building